 Did you know that the flip phone still isn’t dead?
-A fashion staple back in the 90s, flip phones are still holding on to their grip well within the 21st century.
+A fashion staple back in the 90s, flip phones are still holding onto their grip well within the 21st century.
 You can even get smart flip phones with Android installed, as you’re about to see!
-So if you’re looking for a new flip phone in 2021, these are some of the best to choose from.
+If you’re looking for a new flip phone in 2021, these are some of the best to choose from.

 Nokia’s been on a big resurgence since getting smarter and joining the Android ranks, so it can afford to go a bit leftfield by offering retro-inspired phones.
 It’s released modern versions of its classic 3310 series but has also released a sleek little smart flip phone in the Nokia 2720.